-If you’re based in one of our seven Randwick properties, you’re close to the action, without being in the thick of it.
+If you’re based in one of our five Randwick properties, you’re close to the action, without being in the thick of it.
 Located in the Eastern Suburbs, these boutique properties are only 7km from the CBD, 8km from the Airport and just 2km from Coogee Beach.
 Check out our two favourite fishy spots.

 - OUT OF THE BLUE